Investment Portfolio Highlights

 We have reduced half of our initial position given the run up in the share price and given its large ownership of in commercial property in Australia.
 We are bullish on interest rates and any rise in rates will pose a headwind for the Challenger’s investment portfolio.

 G8 Education – GEM is a childcare industry roll up.
 GEM key agent institutionalizing the sector and last 12 month it has been consolidating its recent acquisition.
-Key catalyst for the company will the on ramp of the Federal Government child care payment reform.
-It would improve revenue certainty for the sector going forward.
+Key catalyst for the company will the on ramp of the Federal Government child care payment reform will improve revenue certainty for the sector going forward.
+The management turnover and the earnings downgrade cappped its performance in 2017 however we think the worst is over for 2018.

 Woodside – play on energy with mature LNG production, leveraged to LNG spot prices rather than long term contracts and manageable add on growth pipeline.
 A slow mover and long term hold in our portfolio.